pranav04katiyar/Development/src/c_Spring/2_Spring_MVC.md

 - REST helps in defining how the APIs should be named and how they should be accessed.

 ## Various Layers in MVC
-1. **User sends a request:** The user sends a request to the server.
-2. **Controller processes the request:** The Controller Layer parses the request parameters and calls the appropriate service methods.
+1. **Controller processes the request:** The Controller Layer parses the request parameters and calls the appropriate service methods.
-3. **Service Layer processes the request:** The Service Layer processes the request.
+2. **Service Layer processes the request:** The Service Layer processes the request.
    >- The Service Layer contains the business logic of the application.
    >- All the algorithms and calculations are done in the Service Layer.
    - **Service Layer interacts with the Repository Layer:** The Service Layer interacts with the Repository Layer to fetch the data from the database.